srini-lynx/LFD254/README.md

 # Please follow the above steps for the manual build for container

-# Added spring-petclinic-dockerfile Directory with same Content
+# Added spring-petclinic-dockerfile Directory with same Content, which is Dockerfile approach

-# But this contains Dockerfile which eventually builds the image in a Declarative way instead of Imperative way in the manual approach
+But this contains Dockerfile which eventually builds the image in a Declarative way instead of Imperative way in the manual approach
-# (spring-petclinic-manual) ==> Imperative Way of Building Docker Image
-# (spring-petclinic-dockerfile) ==> Declarative Way of Building Docker Image
+(spring-petclinic-manual)     ==> Imperative Way of Building Docker Image (spring-petclinic-dockerfile) ==> Declarative Way of Building Docker Image